 Prior to the first month's claim submission for the school year, the SFA must have a completed and approved renewal application, agreement, and policy statement.
 Each claim must include only meals/milk served within that particular calendar month, except if the first or last month of the school year contains ten or less operating days.
-If the first or last month of the school year contains ten or less operating days.
-If the claim for the appropriate adjacent month.
+If the first or last month of the school year contains ten or less operating days, then such month may be combined with the claim for the appropriate adjacent month.
 However, claims may not combine operations occurring in two different fiscal years.